TIDF

 url

 IoC: URL.
 It might be absolute (https://example.com/files/badfile.php) or relative (/files/badfile.php).
-Relative URLs do not have a corresponding domainName field.
+Relative URLs do not have a corresponding host field.

 host